 Figure 3: A proposed mechanism of action for intratumoral treatment with LTX-315

-Preclinical and clinical studies have demonstrated LTX-315`s unique ability to reshape the tumor microenvironment by inducing effective release of danger signals, chemokines and a broad repertoire of tumor antigens.
-These properties of LTX-315 results in enhanced infiltration of activated CD 8 T cells and Th1 responses.
+Preclinical and clinical studies have demonstrated LTX-315`s unique ability to reshape the tumor microenvironment by inducing effective release of danger signals, chemokines and a broad range of tumor antigens.
+The treatment with LTX-315 also reprograms the tumor microenvironment by decreasing the local abundance of immunosuppressive T-regulatory cells (Tregs) and myeloid-derived suppressor cells (MDSCs) (Yamazaki et al. Cell Death and Differentiation, 2016) and enhanced infiltration of polyclonal CD8T cells (Figure 4).

-Both preclinical and clinical studies have confirmed LTX-315s ability to induce systemic anticancer immune response when injected locally into tumors resulting in complete or partial regression of injected and non-injected tumors (i.e. abscopal effect).
-Preclinical studies have demonstrated strong synergy with immune-checkpoint blockade which have given the scientific rationale for initiating combinations studies with Ipilimumab and Pembrolizumab in melanoma and TNB cancer patients respectively.
+Preclinical studies have also confirmed LTX-315’s ability to induce systemic anticancer immune response when injected locally into tumors resulting in complete or partial regression of injected and non-injected tumors (i.e. abscopal effect).
+In addition, long-term protective immune responses have been demonstrated in cured animals (Nestvold et al, OncoImmunology, 2017).